 - (5.)
 Parliament may provide that a member of the Public Service Appeals Board, other than the Chief Justice, is ineligible to act in relation to such matters as are prescribed by law. - (6.)
-Except where an appeal lies to the Police Service Board under Article 69, an appeal lies to the Public Service Appeals Board from a decision to remove a public office or to exercise disciplinary control over a public officer at the instance of the public officer in respect of whom the decision is made - (7.)
+Except where an appeal lies to the Police Service Board under Article 69, an appeal lies to the Public Service Appeals Board from a decision to remove a public office or to exercise disciplinary control over a public officer at the instance of the public officer in respect of whom the decision is made. - (7.)
 The Public Service Appeals Board shall exercise and perform such other powers and functions as are conferred on it by law and shall, subject to this Constitution and any law, regulate its own procedure. - (8.)
 Except as otherwise provided by law, no appeal lies from a decision of the Public Service Appeals Board. - (9.)
-If Parliament exercises its power under clause (1)(a) of Article 69 to create a Public Service Commission, the Public Service Appeals Board shall become defunct, and Parliament shall provide for the appeal of decisions of the Public Service Commission to the District Court or such other subordinate court as it may prescribe.
+If Parliament exercises its power under clause (1)(a) of Article 69 to create a Public Service Commission, the Public Service Appeals Board shall become defunct, and appeal of decisions of the Public Service Commission shall lie to the Supreme Court until Parliament provides for appeal to such other court as it may prescribe.